Colonial resumes work on U.S. gasoline line, pump prices rise

-Colonial Pipeline Co said on Saturday it resumed repairing a leak on a key U.S. gasoline line on Friday afternoon, but pump prices continued to rise in the southeast as several states took emergency action to get fuel to filling stations more easily.
+(Reuters) - Colonial Pipeline Co said on Saturday it resumed repairing a leak on a key U.S. gasoline line on Friday afternoon, but pump prices continued to rise in the southeast as several states took emergency action to get fuel to filling stations more easily.

 Colonial shut its main gasoline and distillate lines that run from the Gulf Coast to the East Coast on Sept.
 9 after a leak was discovered in Shelby County, Alabama.
 The damaged Line 1 can carry 1.2 million barrels of gasoline per day and runs from Houston to Greensboro, North Carolina.

-The distillate line has been since reopened and parts of the gasoline line are operating as well, but shipments have been slowed due to the pipeline damage, and that is already causing retail gasoline prices to rise.
-New York-traded gasoline futures RBc1 have soared 9 percent since the shutdown.

-Colonial had to temporarily halt repair work due to vapors at the site of the leak but told the head of Alabama's Emergency Management Agency on Friday it hoped to get the pipeline fully restarted by Thursday.
+Colonial had to temporarily halt repair work due to vapors at the site of the leak but said Friday it was projected to have the line restarted at some point next week.

 It also said it is continuing to explore alternatives, including a temporary line that would circumvent the leak.